rtto/lutra-mirror/README.md

 ### Prerequisites

-To run Lutra you will need to install Java 11, for instance [OpenJDK][1].
+To run Lutra you will need to install Java, for instance [OpenJDK][1].

 ### Downloads